-At the time of wrting this I was no longer use Hi-Fi speakers on my main system and have not done for sometime, switching to headphone use from the CDP.
+At the time of wrting this I was no longer use Hi-Fi speakers on my main system and had not done for sometime, switching to headphone use from the CDP.
 I use budget stand mounts for movies on the TV and a 2-way on my DAW but the Nelson Pass Labs Class A pre-amplifier and a Nelson Pass Class A Power Amplifier I put together in a past life had not seen use for some years.
-Before I switched to headphones I had built a simple power amplifier to headphone adaptor but never got to test or use it since I ended up with a good deal on the Yulong A100 Headphone amplifier at the time.
+Before I switched to headphones I had built a simple power amplifier to headphone adaptor but never got to test or use it since I ended up with a good deal on an Headphone amplifier at the time.
 Fast forward and after a few headphone amplifier box swaps I was in a situation with no way to drive headphones from my CDP so moved the headphone listening to a 2nd system I use on my audio workstation setup.

 So years after making it I dug it out and connected my old Hi-Fi back up.
 So what to use as a test set of headphones.
-Do I really want to plug in a 1200 Euro pair of headphones to check this thing out.
+Do I really want to plug in a £1000 pair of HD800 headphones to check this thing out.
 No, hence the MF200 in the photo.
 The Musical Fidelity MF200 headphones did not get a great review at the time and the company have since dropped out of the headphone market.
-The MF200 were seen as being bright, harsh and not exactly forgiving easy to listen to.
-For what was sold off at 80% RRP these are very good headphones for the price particularly if you want something totally open and revealing above anything.
+The MF200 were seen as being bright, harsh and not exactly forgiving and easy to listen to.
+For what was sold off at around 80% RRP these are very good headphones for the price particularly if you want something totally open and revealing above anything.
 I am comparing the MF200 to a pair of Stax and HD800s.
-So we test with the forgotten sold off MF200 and leave the expensive HD800 in their pretty box just in-case.
+So we test with the unloved forgotten sold off MF200 and leave the expensive HD800 in their pretty box just in-case.